solana-labs/solana-program-library/docs/src/confidential-token/quickstart.md

 $ spl-token --program-id TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb create-token --enable-confidential-transfers auto
 ```

-The `auto` keyword means that any token user can permissionless configure their
+The `auto` keyword means that any token user can permissionlessly configure their
 account to perform confidential transfers.

 If you would like to gate confidential transfer functionality to certain users,
-you can set the approved policy to `manual`.
-With this approved policy, all users
+you can set the approve policy to `manual`.
+With this approve policy, all users
 must be manually approved to perform confidential transfers.
 Anyone can still use
 the token non-confidentially.